0z-cloud/vx/ansible/README.md

         * Build script basic work:

-            * Script takes a applications and services from each dirs, as example
+            *  The Script takes applications and services from each dirs, as example

                 ```
                     /root_dir/services/{{ service_name }}